lorenzolrom/ISD-MERCURY-INFOCENTRAL/README.md

 * ipWhitelist, an optional array to specify IP addresses and networks (e.g. 10.10.1.11, 10.10.0.1/16) that are allowed to access PublicDocuments set to filter traffic

+* enabledExtensions, an array of extension names that should be enabled

+### Extensions

+Additional extensions are available that add functionality to Mercury.
+The current extensions are:

+* Facilities Management (facilities)

+* Network Central (netcenter)

+* Service Center (tickets)

+Extensions are containers of their own class files and resources located in the 'extensions' directory of both InfoCentral and InfoScape.
+Extensions will need to be enabled in the configurations of both applications.
+This will be covered later.

-## Accessing MERLOT
+## Accessing Mercury

 Navigate to the URL you specified in InfoScape's Config.php.
-This will bring you to the MERLOT login page:
+This will bring you to the Mercury login page:

 ![login page](docs/man_img/login.png)

-This page will display the current version of Mercury InfoScape you are running.
 By default, the username is 'local' and the password is 'MercuryPassword'; this user has been assigned to a role called 'Administrator'.

 After logging in you will see the Application Portal:

 ![app portal](docs/man_img/portal.png)

-This is where all 'applications' (or modules of MERLOT) will be displayed.
+This is where all modules and active extensions will be shown.
 By default 'local' will only see Configuration, Self-Service (My Account), and the Logout button.

-## MERLOT Interface
+## Mercury Interface

-The default MERLOT document, regardless of section or page, will include the Navigation Header.
+The default Mercury document, regardless of section or page, will include the Navigation Header.
 This header will display the currently logged in operator in the upper right, and links to Inbox (with a count of new notifications) and the Operator menu.
 The Operator menu contains the following options:

 * My Account, go to the user account information page, with an option to change password

-* About MERLOT, information about the current installation of the application
+* About Mercury, information about the current installation of the application

 * Return To Portal, which will bring you back to the Application Portal